 2. Try a Jetlag Diet

-Used in trials on the military, the Argonne Jet Lag Diet is takes the idea of manipulating meal times to change the body clock a step further.
+Used in trials on the military, the Argonne Jet Lag Diet takes the idea of manipulating meal times to change the body clock a step further.

 3. Switch to Local Time on the Plane